Logo

 Best for Beginners

-Kraken pairs outstanding security with straightforward design, educational content, and transparent pricing.
+Kraken pairs security practices with a straightforward buying experience, supported by educational resources and transparent pricing.

 • Simple Start: Intuitive onboarding, clear fees, and helpful guides demystify crypto basics.